htwddwiedem/SimLuxJS/README.md

 - python: ... coming soon ...

 The directory "Performance Tests" contains some examples to measure the performance of SimLuxJS in comparison to their python equivalents.

-The docs will be coming soon ... (to the end of August 2024)

 The authors